Alimony

 Alimony pendente may be granted to provide financial support to one spouse while the divorce and ultimate distribution of assets are pending.
 Essentially, it provides them with the means to pursue or defend a divorce action.

-The Court has discretion whether or not to award alimony at either stage, and it is not automatic.
-You need a skilled spousal support lawyer who can help you prove the elements necessary to convince a Court that spousal support is necessary.
-Speak to Westport Attorney Kevin L. Hoffkins, an skilled spousal support attorney, to seek assistance you to get spousal support.
+The court has discretion regarding whether or not to award alimony at either stage, and it is not automatic.
+You need a skilled spousal support lawyer who can help you prove the elements necessary to convince a court that spousal support is necessary.
+Speak to Westport Attorney Kevin L. Hoffkins, a skilled spousal support attorney, to seek the assistance you need to get spousal support.

 Factors Weighed in Evaluating Whether to Grant Alimony

-Connecticut courts will assess several elements in evaluating whether to grant alimony and, if so, which type of alimony is appropriate and for what duration.
-Primary factors they will weigh include the length of the marriage and the reason for the divorce.
+Connecticut courts will assess several elements in evaluating whether to grant alimony and, if so, which type of alimony is appropriate, and for what duration.
+Primary factors courts weigh include the length of the marriage and the reason for the divorce.
 They will also consider the amount and sources of income of the parties, and their earning capacities, education, and vocational skills.
-Additionally, they will assess their emotional and physical health, their needs, and if they have minor children, whether it is feasible or desirable for the parent to work.
-Finally, the courts can consider the parties' stations in life and how marital property will ultimately be divided via equitable distribution.
+Additionally, they will assess their emotional and physical health, their needs, and if they have minor children, which impacts whether it is feasible or desirable for the parent to work.
+Finally, the courts can consider the parties’ stations in life and how marital property will ultimately be divided via equitable distribution.
 In cases in which a court grants permanent alimony, it must set forth the basis for doing so in its order.
+Note that alimony could be ordered in a lump sum rather than in periodic payments, and that Connecticut courts even have the authority to order a party who is not a resident of Connecticut to pay alimony to their spouse, provided the court has proper jurisdiction.

 Meet With a Trusted Connecticut Family Law Attorney

 The end of a marriage can present both emotional and economic challenges.
-If you or your spouse are contemplating filing for divorce, it is important to understand how the decision may affect you financially, and you should speak to Westport attorney.
-Kevin L. Hoffkins, a skilled spousal support attorney who possesses the skills and resources needed to help you seek a fair and efficient resolution, and if you hire him, he will work tirelessly on your case.
+If you and your spouse are contemplating filing for divorce, it is important to understand how the decision may affect you financially, and you should speak to a Westport attorney.
+Kevin L. Hoffkins, a skilled spousal support attorney who possesses the knowledge and resources needed to help you seek a fair and efficient resolution, will work tirelessly on your case.
 Westport spousal support attorney Kevin L. Hoffkins frequently assists people in family law matters in Westport, Norwalk, and cities in Fairfield and New Haven Counties.
-You can reach him via our online form or at to schedule a confidential and free conference.
+You can reach him via our online form to schedule a confidential and free conference.